DMTryptamines/lemmy-ansible/README.md

-# Lemmy-Ansible
+# Lemmy-Ansible-Dual-Frontend-Jaeger-Prom

+(**Does not include Prometheus yet**)

-This provides an easy way to install a dual front [Lemmy](https://github.com/LemmyNet/lemmy) on any server.
-It automatically sets up an nginx server, letsencrypt certificates, and email for both front ends.
+This provides an easy way to install a dual front [Lemmy](https://github.com/LemmyNet/lemmy) on any server along with a fully functioning Jaeger-all-in-one.
+It automatically sets up an nginx server, letsencrypt certificates, and email for both lemmy front ends and jaeger.

 ## Requirements

 To run this ansible playbook, you need to:

 - Have a server / VPS where lemmy will run.
-- Configure a DNS `A` Record to point at your server's IP address.
+- Configure 3 DNS `A` Records to point at your jaeger and lemmy frontends.
 - Make sure you can ssh to it, with a sudo user: `ssh <your-user>@<your-domain>`
 - Install [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) on your **local** machine (do not install it on your destination server).